My concept of grace has, like most things in my life, been shaped by experiences in combat.

-When someone dies, it is custom for us to never say anything negative about him or her.
-We choose to remember only the good things, and forget any negative aspects of that person.
+When someone dies, it is customary for us to never say anything negative about him or her.
+We choose to remember only the good things and forget any negative aspects of that person.
 Not so with Claudio Patino IV.
 There was no pretending that he was a good Marine, and we weren’t forced to forget bad things about him.
 All of those good things you say about someone after they’re dead, we would say about him while he was alive.
-Those that knew him could often react to him just by shaking our heads in wonder.
+Those that knew him could often react to him just by shaking their heads in wonder.
 Amongst the Marine Corps infantry, and amongst a group of skilled snipers, he stood out as a paragon of skill, ferocity, strength, speed, and bravery.

 Why tell you all of this?
 I want you to know that this man was the best we had to offer.
 I want you to get a sense of how we all idolized him, even while he was living.
 I looked up to him, and I was his TEAM LEADER, and I was about ten years older than him.
-There were actual times when I would give an order, and the guys in my team would automatically look at him to see what he thought about it.
+There were actually times when I would give an order, and the guys in my team would automatically look at him to see what he thought about it.
 We idolized him in life, and in death.

 I remember his death well.
 Patino had seen some movement on a hilltop in the distance.
 He wanted to go check it out, and he took three other teammates with him.
 I remember him getting to that hilltop and collapsing, and I heard the automatic gunfire a half second later.
-I remember seeing the rest of the team unleash hell in the distance, and the strained voices on the radio.
+I remember seeing the rest of the team unleash hell in the distance and the strained voices on the radio.
 As the rest of us bounded up to their position and I asked for an update, one of the guys calmly said over the radio, “Patino’s dead.”

-The next two hours was a blur of gunfire and radio traffic, as each of us took turns performing CPR on the body of our brother, while our corpsman attempted every life-saving intervention he could.
+The next two hours were a blur of gunfire and radio traffic, as each of us took turns performing CPR on the body of our brother, while our corpsman attempted every life-saving intervention he could.
 The mangled bodies of the Taliban fighters who shot him lay crumpled close by.
 Aircraft flew overhead, bombs were dropped, shots were fired, and more injuries were sustained.

 Only a matter of weeks passed before I stood before his parents with two of my brothers, giving an account of the death of their son.
 I had to stand in front of them with a fellow teammate, and explain to them how this had happened.
 How do you apologize to a man’s family after he dies while you’re in charge of him?